Chart Color Schemes

 Avalon Beach is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Avalon Beach, as evaluated at the latest Census, consisted of 81.4% houses and 18.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 72.1% houses and 27.9% other dwellings.
-Home ownership in Avalon Beach was at 46.2%, with the rest of dwellings either mortgaged (38.1%) or rented (15.7%).
-The median monthly mortgage repayment in the area was $3,250, higher than Sydney metro's average of $3,200.
-The median weekly rent figure was recorded at $700, compared to Sydney metro's $695.
-Nationally, Avalon Beach's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Avalon Beach's dwelling structures, as per the latest Census, consisted of 81.4% houses and 18.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 72.1% houses and 27.9% other dwellings.
+Home ownership in Avalon Beach stood at 46.2%, similar to Sydney metro, with the rest being mortgaged (38.1%) or rented (15.7%).
+The median monthly mortgage repayment was $3,250, higher than Sydney metro's average of $3,200.
+Median weekly rent in Avalon Beach was $700, compared to Sydney metro's $695.
+Nationally, Avalon Beach's mortgage repayments were significantly higher at $3,250 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing